Carbapenem: Other

 Carbapenems generally exhibit good activity against anaerobes such as Bacteroides fragilis.
 Like other beta lactam antibiotics, they lack activity against atypical bacteria, which do not have a cell wall and are thus not affected by cell wall synthesis inhibitors.

 Contraindications

 Carbapenems are contraindicated in patients with prior allergic reactions to beta lactam antibiotics.
 In addition, as the intramuscular formulations of ertapenem and imipenem are formulated with lidocaine, the intramuscular formulation of these two drugs are contraindicated in patients with prior adverse reactions to lidocaine.
 Furthermore, carbapenems are also contraindicated in patients who are taking valproic acid for seizures, as it has been shown to decrease valproic acid concentrations by as much as 90%.

 Adverse effects

 Serious and occasionally fatal allergic reactions can occur in people treated with carbapenems.
 Seizures are a dose-limiting toxicity for both imipenem and meropenem.
-Clostridium difficile-related diarrhea may occur in people treated with carbapenems or other broad spectrum antibiotics.
+Clostridioides difficile-related diarrhea may occur in people treated with carbapenems or other broad-spectrum antibiotics.
 Those with an allergy to penicillin may develop a cross sensitivity to carbapenems.